gaelfargeas/markdown_to_static_site/README.md

-# markdown_to_static_site
+# Markdown_to_static_site

-convert markdown static site
+convert markdown to a static site

-## prerequis :
+## Prerequis :

 Python +> 3.6

-install markdown2 and jinja2 :
+Install markdown2 and jinja2 :

 windows :